Espresso with steamed milk - that’s pretty much how most people would describe a Macchiato or Cortado, and they wouldn’t be far wrong.

 Single espresso served with 1-2 tsp of warm (foamed) milk

-- Like pasta, organised crime and, well, coffee in general, the Macchiato is a staple of Italian culture.
-A simple measure of espresso served with a spot of milk (usually foamed), it’s got the highest ratio of espresso to milk of any drink made with these two ingredients - so can be thought of as a sort of halfway house between a simple black espresso and and more milky cappuccino.
+- The Macchiato is a staple of Italian culture.
+A simple measure of espresso served with a spot of steamed milk, it’s got the highest ratio of espresso to milk of any drink made with these two ingredients - so can be thought of as a sort of halfway house between a simple black espresso and and more milky cappuccino.

 - The word macchiato roughly translates to ‘marked’, coming from the fact that the espresso is essentially just dashed with a small amount of milk (we’re talking 1-2 teaspoons here).
 The milk is not meant to overwhelm the espresso in any way, but is rather there just to add a tiny bit of flavour, or - for those who struggle with a straight black coffee - take the edge off the dark, rich, and quite often acidic, beans.

-Single espresso served with equal parts warm (steamed) milk
+Single espresso served with equal parts steamed milk

 Coming from the Spanish verb to ‘cut’ (cortar), the Cortado is a simple espresso cut, or diluted, with an equal amount of warm milk.
 In fact, the term café cortado is used in Spain to refer to a range of coffees mixed with milk, but in it’s exported form - and to differentiate itself from the macchiato on the menus of London’s coffee shops - this espresso version is the one that you’d expect to receive.